 3. Document Toxic Behaviors

 If you’re experiencing bullying, harassment, or any form of mistreatment in the workplace, it’s crucial to document these incidents.
 Keep a record of specific incidents, including dates, times, locations, and individuals involved.
 This documentation may be useful if you decide to escalate the issue internally or pursue legal action.
+Similarly, if you face mistreatment or abuse by law enforcement, having strong legal support is essential.
+With the support of police misconduct attorneys in LA, you can confidently pursue your claim, knowing your legal team is fighting for your rights.

 4. Address the Issue (If Safe to Do So)